davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 - [Lab2_Triangle.zip](Lab2_Triangle.zip)

-#### Preliminary

-You might've already done this, but just in case, let's take some time to customize your BlueJ environment:

-- Open up the project you just downloaded in BlueJ,
-- If you're on _Windows_, go to the `Tools` menu on the top, and click `Preferences`.
-If you're on a _Mac_, from the `BlueJ` menu on the top, select `Preferences`.
-- The `Editor` tab should already be selected.
-Please select the `Display Line Numbers` setting.
-You can also enlarge the font size, so that you code might be easier on the eyes.
-Click OK to exit.
-  - If you're on a Windows machine, you can get to `Preferences` from the `Tools` menu on top.
-- Now click on the `View` menu on the top.
-Please make sure `Show Code Pad` is selected.
-- That should be it for now.
-Go ahead and start reading the lab assignment with your partner.

 #### Part 1: Instance Variables

 **Read this, don't skim**

-In Java (and other programming languages), a variable refers to some unit of storage with a name.
-Before you can use a variable, the programmer must first declare what kind of data a particular variable can store (**data type**) and then the programmer should give it a good name to avoid confusion later.
-You have already seen several common data types: `int`, `double`, `String`, `char`, and `boolean`.
+In Java (and other programming languages), a **variable** is a storage unit for data.
+Think of variables as boxes in which you can assign values.
+Before you can use a variable, the programmer must first declare the nature of data the box can store (called its **Data Type**).
+You have already seen several common data types: `int`, `double`, `String`, and `boolean`.
+The programmer should also give each variable a good name to avoid confusion later on.

 The particular kind of variable that we have been using thus far in lectures is used to store an object's state.
 We call these **instance variables** or **fields**.
 Later in lab, we'll introduce you to a couple other types of variables, each with different usages.
 Recall the basic class syntax, shown below.